 TGbe editor: Please update the contents of this subclause in TGbe draft as shown below:

 A STA affiliated with an MLD shall not use the nondynamic fragmentation procedure described in 10.4 (MSDU, A-MSDU, and MMPDU fragmentation).
-[10387]
+[10387]An MLD shall not use dynamic fragmentation procedure (described in 26.3 (Fragmentation and defragmentation)) when transmitting MPDUs belonging to a TID that is mapped to more than one link.

 10.25 Block acknowledgment (block ack)